-Risks Associated with Fixed-Income Securities (Bonds and Money Market Instruments)
+Risks Associated with Debt Securities (Bonds and Other Fixed-Income Securities)

 Interest rate risk - prices of fixed-income securities generally increase when interest rates decline and decrease when interest rates increase.
 Prices of longer-term securities generally change more in response to interest rate changes than prices of shorter term securities.
-To the extent a Fund or an Underlying Fund invests a substantial portion of its assets in fixed-income securities with longerterm maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions and may cause the value of a Fund's or an Underlying Fund's investments to decline significantly.
+To the extent the Fund or Underlying Fund invests a substantial portion of its assets in fixed-income securities with longerterm maturities, rising interest rates are more likely to cause periods of increased volatility and redemptions and may cause the value of the Fund's investments to decline significantly.
 Currently, interest rates are at or near historic lows.
-The interest earned on an Underlying Fund's investments in fixed-income securities may decline when prevailing interest rates fall.
+The interest earned on the Underlying Fund's investments in fixed-income securities may decline when prevailing interest rates fall.
 Declines in interest rates increase the likelihood that debt obligations will be pre-paid, which, in turn, increases these risks.
-Very low or negative interest rates may impact the yield of an Underlying Fund's investments in fixed-income securities and may increase the risk that, if followed by rising interest rates, a Fund's performance will be negatively impacted.
-A Fund is subject to the risk that the income generated by its investments in fixed-income securities may not keep pace with inflation.
+Very low or negative interest rates may impact the yield of the Underlying Fund's investments in fixed-income securities and may increase the risk that, if followed by rising interest rates, the Fund's performance will be negatively impacted.
+The Fund is subject to the risk that the income generated by its investments in fixed-income securities may not keep pace with inflation.
 Recent and potential future changes in government policy may affect interest rates.